ssthil/react-webpack4-starter/README.md

-# Project Title
+# React and webpack starter kit

-React and webpack starter kit
+Create react app with webpack 4 and latest babel config.
+This is a very basic starter kit to setup the React app

 ## Project description
 Simple boilerplate for ```React + webpack 4```